TDStrasser/KookaBlockly-Reference/docs/source/conventions.rst

 7. In the centre of the window is the KookaBlockly workspace.
 Blocks can be dragged into this space, repositioned, resized and deleted by using the mouse or trackpad.

 8. At the bottom-right of the window is a set of icons for centering the KookaBlockly script, for zooming in and out, and a Trash symbol for retrieving blocks that were deleted during the current editing session.
+There are also horizontal and vertical scrollbars for positioning the KookaBlockly workspace within the window.

 .. image:: images/workspace-zoom-trash-scrollbars.png